At a glance

 - Value of Rewards Is Lower When Redeemed for Statement Credits.
 If you don’t want to open a Fidelity account, but do want to redeem your accumulated cash back rewards for a cash equivalent, this card allows you to redeem for a statement credit to your credit card account.
 Unfortunately, this option reduces the value of your points, meaning you don’t get the full 2% cash back rate.
 Most other cash back cards don’t force you to take a hit when redeeming for statement credits.

 - No Way to Earn More Than 2% on Spending.
 Though it’s nice that Fidelity Rewards Visa Signature has no confusing tiers or rotating categories, it’s a bummer that it offers no way to earn more than 2% back on your spending.
-If you seek a card that rewards you well for purchases in certain categories, look to American Express Blue Cash Everyday (up to 3% cash back) or Blue Cash Preferred (up to 6% cash back with a $95 annual fee).
+If you seek a card that rewards you well for purchases in certain categories, look to American Express Blue Cash Everyday (up to 3% cash back) or Blue Cash Preferred (up to 6% cash back).

 2% cash back isn’t unheard of, but it’s certainly worth noting when a new 2% card comes around.
 There’s some question as to whether the Fidelity® Rewards Visa Signature® Card qualifies as a true 2% card, as a Fidelity deposit or investment account is required to unlock the full value of its points.
 Still, if you’re an existing Fidelity customer or are considering opening an account with the company, this card definitely sweetens the deal.